peterfazekas1999/-nofakes-project/README.md

 </p>.

 # Disclaimer
-The code that appears in the file `FALdetector_files` is from the [Adobe team repository](https://github.com/PeterWang512/FALdetector).
-We of course take no credit for the work done by the Adobe Team.
+All the files that appear in the `FALdetector_files` folder are from [Adobe team repository](https://github.com/PeterWang512/FALdetector).